NPB's Foreign Player Quota - How Import Strategies Shape Pennant Races

 Tactical Constraints of the Quota

-The 4-player active limit forces difficult managerial decisions.
+The 4-player game-day bench limit forces difficult managerial decisions.
 The most common split is 3 pitchers and 1 position player, but having 2 strong foreign hitters requires reducing pitchers to 2.
 This choice fundamentally shapes season strategy.
 Additionally, injuries or slumps in foreign players create replacement risks - emergency MLB acquisitions can take 2-3 weeks for visa processing and travel.
 Rakuten lost 2 key foreign pitchers to simultaneous injuries in 2022, contributing to their second-half collapse.
 Foreign player quota management demands meticulous planning from the pre-season roster construction phase.

 The Quota Expansion Debate